jake-knerr/js-style-guide/README.md

   /testing-user.js
 ```

-### Server, Node

-#### Divide up apps into folders with a file in the root directory named `server` that bootstraps the server.
+#### Divide up apps into folders with a folder for "client" and "server" files.

 Optionally, a `.env` file at the root may be useful to store site secrets.

 ```
 #example
+/client
+  /src
+    /views
+      /components
     /services
+    /managers
+    /utils
+    /types
+/server
+  /routes
+  /controllers
+  /data
+  /services
 .env
-server.js
 ```

-#### Common top-level folders:
+#### Common Project Folders:

 - `/client` - the client application.
-  - `src/components`
-  - `src/services` - Modules that add application functionality for different features of the application.
-  - `src/utils`
+  - `/scripts`
+    - `/build` - Build scripts.
-  - `src/types`
+  - `/src`
-- `/public` - static assets.
+    - `/assets` - Static assets.
+    - `/managers/`
+    - `/services`
+    - `/utils`
+    - `/types`
+    - `/views` - View components.
-- `/scripts` - scripts that are used to build, test, deploy, or run tasks for the application.
+    - `bootstrap.js` - Entry point for the client application.
-  - `/scripts/build`
-  - `/scripts/test`
-  - `/scripts/tasks`
+- `/server`
-- `/types` - shared type definitions, enums, classes, and jsdoc definitions that do not fit cleanly into a feature folder.
-- `/utils` - shared utils.
   - `/controllers` - Functions that can accept `req`, `res`,and `next` objects.
     - Prefer thin controllers and put business logic in the services.
     - HTTP request handlers should just concern themselves with HTTP and data shape validation.
     - Responses prefer a JSON response with the following signature: `{ok: boolean, error: string|string[]}`;
     - Exported functions use `handleXXX` as a naming scheme.
     - Controllers can be merged into routes if they are only used in a single route.
     - `/controllers//validators` - Validators are are a type of controller middleware that are used to validate and sanitize data before it gets to the services.
       - All exported functions use `validateXXX` as a naming scheme.
       - They validate the shape of data so typically there are no hits to the database or services.
       - For errors, either throw `400`|`500` for tampering, or errors in an array on the `Request` object for handling by other controllers.
-- `/routes` - Post requests should use CRUD prefixes in the url.
-E.G. `/create-topic`
-  - Order routes by `read`, `create`, `update`, `delete`.
   - `/data` - All exported functions use simple CRUD prefix names like `readData`, `updateData`, etc. Data functions are "dumb".
 The services are smart.
     - Data functions are the gateway to the persistence layer.
 All SQL/DB code is in these functions.
     - Prefer the following top-down order for exported functions: `read, create, update, delete`.
     - Data entities' shapes are defined here.
 E.G. `UserEntity`, `CarEntity`, `CustomerEntity`.
       - Add `Entity` to the end of the type name.
+  - `/lib` - Third-party libraries that are not available on npm.
+  - `/logs`
+  - `/public` - Publicly available static assets.
+  - `/routes` - Post requests should use CRUD prefixes in the url.
+E.G. `/create-topic`
+    - Order routes by `read`, `create`, `update`, `delete`.
+  - `/scripts` - scripts that are used to build, test, deploy, or run tasks for the application.
+    - `/scripts/build`
+    - `/scripts/test`
+    - `/scripts/tasks`
   - `/services` - The business logic of the application.
 They are the gateway to the data model.
 Services are "smart" and data models are "dumb", and they provide the data to the controllers.
     - When deciding which service a function belongs to, consider the data.
 What data is being mutated, created, or read?
 What service does this data fit into the best?
     - Prefer CRUD functions using the following prefixes: `get`, `add`, `set`, `remove`, defined in this top-down order.
+  - `/testing`
+  - `/types` - shared type definitions, enums, classes, and jsdoc definitions that do not fit cleanly into a feature folder.
+  - `/utils` - shared utils.
   - `/views` - Templates and static view files.
-- `/lib` - Third-party libraries that are not available on npm.
   - `/src` - Source files for any transpiled or compiled components.
     - Even for multiple discrete components, prefer to put them all in a single `/src` folder.
 Each component can have its own folder within `/src`.
+  - `server.js` - Entry point for the server application.
+- `/utils` - Shared utilities.

 #### Prefer a Layer Based Architecture.